Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 Run up to standing ball, put sole of foot on top of ball.
 (Make an airplane.)

-After instruction – right foot only; left foot only; inside of right foot only; inside of left foot only; outside of right foot only; outside of left foot only.
+After instruction – dribble with the right foot only; left foot only; inside of right foot only; inside of left foot only; outside of right foot only; outside of left foot only.

 “Go/freeze” while dribbling; “All-fall-down/get back up fast” while dribbling.

-Dribble in a line around the perimeter of the grid (left turns); reverse direction (right turns).
+Dribble in a line around the perimeter of the square (left turns); reverse direction (right turns).

-“Dribble Snake” follow the leader in a line anywhere inside grid.
+“Dribble Snake” follow the leader in a line anywhere inside the square.
 (Advanced challenge… Leader breaks off upon request and dribbles to the back of the line – creates the next leader – can be done until everyone leads…)

 Dribble – stop ball with sole of foot – PULL BALL BACK WITH SOLE of foot – turn around, dribble.